andeem/ai-2048/documents/week1.md

 Start writing the 2048 game and first implementation of the AI

 ## Hours
-* 7.9 1h: selecting topic
+* 7.9 1h: Selecting topic
 * 8.9 4h: Familiarizing myself with MCTS and if it can be implemented to 2048, architectural design
-* 9.9 5h: writing project definition
+* 9.9 5h: Writing project definition, writing first classes/interfaces